-Concealed Handgun Permit Applications must be submitted in person, (new and renewal) to the county sheriff’s office where you reside, own property or own a business.
+Concealed Handgun Permit Applications must be submitted to the county sheriff’s office where you reside, own property, or own a business.

-Please allow 30 minutes or longer to complete the in person application process; you will be fingerprinted and a photo will be taken; and the background check takes up to 90 days to complete.
+Please allow at least 30 minutes to complete the in-person application process.
+You will be fingerprinted and a photo will be taken.
+Please bring a valid government-issued picture ID.

 Fees are non-refundable.